rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 For example, this machine can be a bastion host on your cloud network or a machine that has access to the network through a VPN.

-In this architecture deployment we're using a bastion VM that will be used for deploy the OpenShift cluster from within, and also serve to jump through them to access to the API and the OCP Console
+In this architecture deployment we're using a bastion VM that will be used for deploy the OpenShift cluster from within, and also serve to jump through them to access to the API and the OCP Console.

-IMPORTANT: this architecture and others depicted in this blog post works, but are NOT certified neithersupported by Red Hat by all means, it's just a PoC / demo.
+IMPORTANT: this architecture and others depicted in this blog post works, but are **NOT certified neither supported by Red Hat** by all means, it's just a PoC / demo.
 Please contact to your Red Hat's representative or Red Hat support teams for help in case that you want to install in production.

 ## 2. Prerequisites